dotnet/docs-maui/docs/fundamentals/localization.md

 The localized resource file uses the same **Name** values specified in the default file but contains Spanish language strings in the **Value** column.
 Additionally, the **Access Modifier** is set to **No code generation**.

-## Specify the app's default culture
+## Specify the app's neutral language

-For resource files to work correctly, the app must have a default culture specified.
-This is the culture whose resources are used if no localized resources for a particular culture can be found.
-To specify the default culture:
+For .NET resource files to work correctly, the app must have a neutral language specified.
+This is the language whose resources are used if resources for a locale can't be found.
+To specify the neutral language:

-1. In Solution Explorer in Visual Studio, right-click your .NET MAUI app project and select **Properties**.
+1. In Solution Explorer, right-click your .NET MAUI app project and select **Properties**.
-1. Select the **Package** tab.
-1. In the **General** area, select the appropriate language/culture from the **Assembly neutral language** control:
+1. Select the **Package > General** property page and select the appropriate language/culture from the **Assembly neutral language** drop-down:

     :::image type="content" source="media/localization/neutral-language.png" alt-text="Screenshot of setting the neutral language for the assembly.":::

 1. Save your changes.

-Alternatively, add the `<NeutralLanguage>` node to the first `<PropertyGroup>` in your .csproj, and specify your locale as its value:
+Alternatively, add the `<NeutralLanguage>` element to the first `<PropertyGroup>` in your project file, and specify your chosen locale as its value:

 ```xml
 <NeutralLanguage>en-US</NeutralLanguage>
 ```

 > [!WARNING]
-> If you don'y specify a default culture, the <xref:System.Resources.ResourceManager> class returns `null` values for any cultures without a specific resource file.
-When a default culture is specified, the <xref:System.Resources.ResourceManager> class returns results from the default resource file for unsupported cultures.
-Therefore, it's recommended that you always specify a default culture so that text is displayed for unsupported cultures.
+> If you don'y specify a neutral language, the <xref:System.Resources.ResourceManager> class returns `null` values for any languages without a resource file.
+When a neutral language is specified, the <xref:System.Resources.ResourceManager> class returns results from the neutral language resource file for unsupported languages.
+Therefore, it's recommended that you always specify a neutral language so that text is displayed for unsupported languages.

 ## Perform platform setup

-Some platforms require additional setup so that all .NET MAUI controls are localized.
+Additional setup is required on iOS, Mac Catalyst, and Windows, so that all .NET MAUI controls are localized.

 ### iOS and Mac Catalyst

-On iOS and Mac Catalyst, you must declare all supported languages in the *Info.plist* file for your .NET MAUI app project.
-To do this, open the *Info.plist* file in an XML editor and set an array for the `CFBundleLocalizations` key and provide values that correspond to the resource files.
+On iOS and Mac Catalyst, you must declare all supported languages in the platform's *Info.plist* file in your .NET MAUI app project.
+To do this, open the *Info.plist* file for your chosen platform in an XML editor and create an array for the `CFBundleLocalizations` key.
+Then provide array values that correspond to the resource files.
 In addition, ensure you set an expected language via the `CFBundleDevelopmentRegion` key:

 ```xml
 <key>CFBundleLocalizations</key>